 3. Wide Variety of In-Demand Jobs

-As mentioned earlier, just drop a pin anywhere on the Canadian map, choose any job sector and you’re bound to find at least one job vacancy.
-There are currently over 34,179 jobs available in Canada, and this is just what's listed on one very popular job site.
-To find out where your job is in demand, take a look at the various provincial in-demand jobs and programs.
+As mentioned earlier, drop a pin anywhere on the Canadian map, choose any job sector, and you’re bound to find at least one job vacancy.
+There are currently over 34,179 jobs available in Canada, just what’s listed on one top-rated job site.
+To determine where your job is in demand, look at the various provincial in-demand jobs and programs.

 4. Relatively Low Cost of Living

 Now this, of course, depends on where you decide to live and work in Canada.
-Popular city centers such as Vancouver, Toronto, and Victoria are among the most expensive cities to live in, in Canada.
-But there are many other cities that offer a great quality of life without sacrificing the comforts of urban life or most of your salary.
-Cities like Edmonton (Alberta), Hamilton (Ontario), and St, John’s (Newfoundland & Labrador) all offer a high quality of life at a reasonably low cost of living.
+Popular city centers such as Vancouver, Toronto, and Victoria are among Canada’s most expensive cities to live in.
+But many other cities offer an excellent quality of life without sacrificing the comforts of urban life or most of your salary.
+Cities like Edmonton (Alberta), Hamilton (Ontario), and St. John’s (Newfoundland & Labrador) all offer a high quality of life at a reasonably low cost of living.

 5. Exceptionally High Quality of Life

-No matter where you decide to settle down in Canada, you will never have to worry about sacrificing the quality of life that you want for yourself and your loved ones.
+No matter where you settle down in Canada, you will never have to worry about sacrificing the quality of life you want for yourself and your loved ones.
 Canada has a universal healthcare system that is open to all citizens and permanent residents, free of charge.
-Its exceptional education system is world-renowned and also does not cost a thing.
-Canadian believe in equality and quality, which means that you can rest assured that you and your family will be living in one of the best countries in the world.
+Its unique education system is world-renowned and also does not cost a thing.
+Moreover, Canadians believe in equality and quality, which means that you can rest assured that you and your family will live in one of the best countries in the world.

 6. Shorter Work Hours, Longer Vacations

-On average most Canadians work approximately 40 hours per week (full-time) and around 18.5 hours per week (part-time).
-On average most Canadian get around 10 paid vacation days.
-All provinces have a guaranteed 2 weeks except Saskatchewan which has an incredible 3 weeks holiday.
+Most Canadians work approximately 40 hours per week (full-time) and around 18.5 hours per week (part-time).
+On average most Canadian get around ten paid vacation days.
+All provinces have a guaranteed two weeks except Saskatchewan, which has a great three weeks’ holidays.
 This usually increases the longer you stay with the same employer annually.

 - 1 completed “year of employment” – 2 weeks

-- 5 completed consecutive “years of employment” – 3 weeks
+- Five completed consecutive “years of employment” – 3 weeks

-- 10 completed consecutive “years of employment” – 4 weeks
+- Ten completed consecutive “years of employment” – 4 weeks

-And to top it off, Canada has nine statutory holidays, which means that you could get anywhere from 19 to 37 days off every year!
+And to top it off, Canada has nine statutory holidays, meaning you could get anywhere from 19 to 37 days off yearly!

 7. Enjoy Work-Life Balance

-Most Canadian companies pride themselves on making sure that their employees have a healthy and happy work-life balance.
+Most Canadian companies pride themselves on ensuring their employees have a healthy and happy work-life balance.
 What does this mean exactly?
 According to the Canadian Centre for Occupational Health and Safety (CCOHS), there are two main aspects to consider when talking about work-life balance:

 - feeling overwhelmed, overloaded, or stressed by the pressures of multiple roles.

-6.98 million Canadians, on average, work just 40 hours per week and about 84 percent of large Canadian companies offer some form of wellness program.
-Other initiatives that Canadian employers implement to create a healthy work environment is by offering benefits such as:
+6.98 million Canadians, on average, work just 40 hours per week, and about 84 percent of large Canadian companies offer some form of a wellness program.
+Other initiatives that Canadian employers implement to create a healthy work environment by providing benefits such: